dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 ..

     Typically, I want the side effects of a domain event to occur within the same logical transaction, but not necessarily in the same scope of raising the domain event.
-If I cared enough to have the side effects occur, I would instead just couple myself directly to that other service as an argument to my domain’s method.
+If I cared enough to have the side effects occur, I would instead just couple myself directly to that other service as an argument to my domain's method.

     Instead of dispatching to a domain event handler immediately, what if instead we recorded our domain events, and before committing our transaction, dispatch those domain events at that point?
 This will have a number of benefits, besides us not tearing our hair out.
-Instead of raising domain events, let’s define a container for events on our domain object:
+Instead of raising domain events, let's define a container for events on our domain object:

     <...>